CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (1) That was not approved by the producers affected by the program;

-(2) That exceeds two cents per bushel of corn, soybeans, or wheat, or two per cent of the average market price of any other agricultural commodity during the preceding marketing year as defined for the commodity by the United States department of agriculture or, if there is no such definition, by the director;
+(2) That exceeds two cents per bushel of corn or two per cent of the average market price of any other agricultural commodity during the preceding marketing year as defined for the commodity by the United States department of agriculture or, if there is no such definition, by the director of agriculture;

 (3) Against any producer who is not eligible to vote in a referendum for the marketing program that the operating committee administers.